logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

 ### Field mapping data types

-Field data type determines how each field is indexed and shown in Kibana.
+Field data type determines how each field is indexed and shown in OpenSearch Dashboards.
 Account admins can change the data types according to a predefined set of options:

 ![Choose field data type](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana-mapping/mapping-fields-main-.png)